Serj-Conserj/serj-consumer/README.md

 The application exposes a single WebSocket endpoint:

-- `GET /ws` – exchange audio messages with the bot.
-The server pulls booking information from the queue and starts a conversation.
+- `GET /ws` – exchange audio messages.
+The server pulls booking id from the queue and starts a conversation.
 Audio messages are sent and received as binary frames.

 ## Background tasks